ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 - Login Succeeded - Taken by the Authentication API (does not exist yet) when the login succeeds
 - Login Failed - Taken by the Authentication API (does not exist yet) when the login fails

 Most of the actors do not exist yet, but we know what actions they will take once they do exist, so let's code that up in our store.
 Coding up these actions really just define the actions that other parts of our app can "dispatch".
-The do not, in themselves, acutally _do_ anything.
+The do not, in themselves, actually _do_ anything.

 Create a `src/app/store/actions.ts` file with the following contents: